oracle-quickstart/oci-arch-ci-cd/README.md

 This will generate a one time token.
 Copy and save it for future steps.

-## Step 5: Add the github token to Jenkins UI
+## Step 5: Add the Github token to Jenkins UI

 On the Jenkins UI, In Manage Jenkins option on the left , Click Configure System.